Are people telling you the TRUTH? 5 questions to ask yourself

 We label one another all the time – job title, age, ethnicity, gender, personality, educational background… All these, and many more, convey relative status – or take it away, depending on the context you are in.
 Here’s an example: in my 20s, working as a management consultant, I was told “my problem” was that when I was presenting at board level I was labeled “young” and “woman” (if I was lucky – sometimes it was “girl”).
 These labels in the boardroom didn’t – and in many places still don’t – compel others to listen.
 I had to work hard to be heard.

 On the other hand, we worked with a traditional British organization where the labels “male,” “white,” “British,” “50s,” and “Oxbridge” undoubtedly meant you could expect to speak up – and be heard (see our article with Ben Fuchs on “Advantage Blindness” in Harvard Business Review for more on this).
-This resulted in the most homogenous group I’ve ever worked with grappling, with difficulty, the challenges of diversity and inclusion.
+This resulted in the most homogeneous group I’ve ever worked with grappling, with difficulty, the challenges of diversity and inclusion.

 So when we decide whether to speak or listen up we assess, consciously or unconsciously, our relative status and authority.